SketchyXenon/event-reg-management-sys/README.md

 # ERMS — Event Registration & Management System

-> A full-stack web application built for **Cebu Technological University** that enables administrators to create and manage campus events while allowing students to discover, register for, and track their event participation — all through a clean, role-aware interface.
+> A full-stack web application built for **Cebu Technological University Danao Campus** that enables administrators to create and manage campus events while allowing students to discover, register for, and track their event participation — all through a clean, role-aware interface.

 ---